 Skip to content

-Output Formats v4.1.0
+Output Formats

-• PDF Hierarchy — Font size classification into heading levels (H1–H6) for PDFs
+• PDF Hierarchy — Font-size classification into heading levels (H1–H6) for PDFs

 Unified Output (Default)

-By default, Kreuzberg extracts plain text and markdown-formatted content.
-No configuration is required.
+No configuration required.
 The result contains:

 • content — Full document text with minimal formatting